 Why are industrial relations important?

-They help maintain harmony in the workplace, prevent conflicts, protect worker rights, and ensure businesses comply with labor laws.
+They help maintain harmony in the workplace, prevent conflicts, protect worker rights, and ensure businesses comply with labour laws.

 What is the scope of industrial relations?